instagibbs/bolts/XX-eltoo-onchain.md

     - if it has received a valid `closing_signed_eltoo` message that includes a sufficient fee:
       - SHOULD use this fee to perform a *mutual close*.
+      - if the *mutual close* transaction fees reveal as insufficient, MAY use a CPFP output
     - otherwise:
       - if the node knows or assumes its channel state is outdated:
         - SHOULD NOT broadcast its *last update transaction*.
       - otherwise:
         - MUST broadcast the *last update transaction*, for which it has a signature as well as the signature and data for the settlement transaction, to perform a *unilateral close*.
-          - MUST attach and spend an ephemeral anchor in order to induce inclusion in a block in a timely manner to enforce final state
+          - MUST attach and spend an ephemeral anchor in order to induce inclusion in a block in a timely manner to enforce final state via CPFP
           - SHOULD use [replace-by-fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) or other mechanism on the anchor spending transaction if it proves insufficient for timely inclusion in a block.
         - After `shared_delay` timeout, if the update transaction output isn't otherwise resolved, MUST broadcast the associated *settlement transaction*.
           - MUST spend the epehemeral anchor that contains the trimmed value in order to induce inclusion in a block in a timely manner to enforce final state